 2Shechem the son of Hamor the Hivite, the ruler of the land, saw her.
 He took her, lay with her and defiled her.

-3His soul joined to Dinah the daughter of Jacob, and he loved the young lady and spoke kindly to the young lady.
+3His soul joined to Dinah the daughter of Jacob, and he loved the young woman and spoke kindly to the young woman.

-4Shechem spoke to his father Hamor, saying, “Get me this young lady as a wife.”
+4Shechem spoke to his father Hamor, saying, “Get me this young woman as a wife.”

 5Now Jacob heard that he had defiled Dinah his daughter, and his sons were with his livestock in the field.
 Jacob held his peace until they came.

 6Hamor the father of Shechem went out to Jacob to talk with him.

 7The sons of Jacob came in from the field when they heard it.
 The men were grieved and they were very angry, because he had done folly in Israel in lying with Jacob’s daughter, a thing that ought not to be done.

 8Hamor talked with them, saying, “The soul of my son Shechem longs for your daughter.
 Please give her to him as a wife.

 9Make marriages with us.
 Give your daughters to us, and take our daughters for yourselves.